The laser source is only part of your laser solution. You will likely need optics of various kinds to control the energy produced by the laser source.

 Universal Laser Systems' lasers emit laser energy that is polarized linearly, perpendicular to the base plate.
 Because the effect a mirror or lens has on a laser beam will vary based on its orientation relative to the polarization of the beam, care should be used when selecting and placing optics.
 Refer to the technical reference guide for more information.

 Depending on the power of your laser source, optics may need to be cooled to ensure their performance.
 Generally speaking, appropriately chosen optics can be air-cooled at laser power levels up to 200 watts.
-For laser power levels above 200 watts, water-based optical cooling is recommended.

 The diameter of the beam at the point of contact with the material will create a material / laser radiation interaction area.
 For a diffraction-limited beam like the one produced by ULR lasers, the spot size is a product of focal length, beam diameter at the lens, the wavelength of laser energy used and other factors.
 Consider your desired spot size and use the formula below when selecting optics.